FrankGameDev/Bee-Society/README.md

 # Bee Society

-This project is done for the exam of the Interactive Graphic course, maintained by professor _Paolo Russo_.
+This project is done for the exam of the Interactive Graphic course, maintained by Professor _Paolo Russo_.

 ## Game description

+_Genre_: Tower defense

+The main goal of the game is to hold out for as long as possible and reach the highest round.
+There are two main phases:

+-   **Day cycle**:
+    direct the bees towards the flowers to collect honey and upgrade your hive

+-   **Night cycle**:
+    Enemy wasps will come out to destroy flowers.
+But don't worry, your defender bees will come out of the hive to embrace the flower's pollen and eradicate the wasps

 ## Quick start